4DvAnCeBoY/webdriverIO-with-cucumberBDD/README.md

 `Node.JS:` Install  from the site - https://nodejs.org/en/  take the LTS version based on your Operating system.
 Please make sure you install NodeJS globally.
 To take full advantage of the command line you will need to make sure that you have added `node_modules/.bin` to your `$PATH`.
 Otherwise you will need to install `npm install -g` globally.

-`JDK:` It is optional, install JDK and make sure class path is set properly.
-JAVA is require to start `Selenium Server` on your local environment nothing else.

-### Selenium, Appium

-To run your test you must have Selenium / Appium server up and running to execute any webdriverIO tests, or it will fail fast with an error.
-To start selenium automatically it has been added as part of `services: ['selenium-standalone']` and `services: ['appium']` in the `*.conf.ts`.
-That's all there is to it.!.

 ### Run Some Sample Tests